Vestibular Rehabilitation SIG

 - Facilitate exchange of information that would impact the treatment of the vestibular patient between researchers and clinicians.

-- Provide educational programming with the Neurology Section to include topics of interest to SIG members.
+- Provide educational programming with the Academy of Neurologic Physical Therapy to include topics of interest to SIG members.

 - Update members regarding current research and treatment through the SIG newsletter and provide a forum for discussion of topics related to vestibular rehabilitation at APTA national meetings.